 In 2019, FROZEN II opened the week before Thanksgiving.
 Given how huge the first one was, other studios opted to steer clear of the sequel.
 And in the two pandemic-era years of 2021 and 2022, audiences got just one animated film on Thanksgiving.

-Alas, this year, we have the return of the duel animated films with TROLLS BAND TOGETHER and WISH.
-But unlike November’s past, the two films are opening back-to-back.
+This year, we have the return of the dual animated films with TROLLS BAND TOGETHER and WISH.
+But unlike Novembers past, the two films are opening back-to-back.
 In fact, with WISH opening on the Wednesday before Thanksgiving, the space between the two films is only five days.
+(The only other time that happened was in 2011 when HAPPY FEET TWO opened days before THE MUPPETS, thought MUPPETS was not an animated title).

 With that in mind, let’s look at the tracking.
 As always, let’s start with awareness.
 Since The Quorum began tracking the two films, awareness for TROLLS has been higher than WISH.
 That’s not entirely surprising, given that TROLLS is a sequel with a built-in audience, and WISH is an original.

 Over the past few months, awareness for TROLLS was about 15 points higher than WISH.
 The gap stretched as wide as 20 points a few months ago.
 But over the last 30 days, the gap has shrunk.
 Today, awareness for WISH is only 6 points lower than TROLLS, thanks to an explosive 11-point surge.
-Over the past month, TROLLS has gained 7 points and appears to be stalled at 47%.
+TROLLS did gain 7 points over the past month, but now appears to be stalled at 47%.

 While TROLLS has had the lead in awareness, WISH has been the frontrunner when it comes to interest.
 Throughout its run, WISH has remained 3 to 4 points higher than TROLLS.
 Like we saw with awareness, WISH is surging ahead.
 The gap between the two films is now 6 points.